 Health Policy Immersion Program

-Experience firsthand the challenges and innovations in the health policy landscape.
+Experience firsthand the challenges, opportunities and innovations in the health policy landscape, all while exploring careers and building a network for future success.

-The Health Policy Immersion Program provides a deep dive into current policy debates and connects participants with individuals shaping health policy.
+The Health Policy Immersion Program, September 18 – 21, 2025, provides a deep dive into current policy debates and connects participants with individuals shaping health policy.

-This TWC short-term program runs September 26-29, 2024, with housing provided at TWC’s Residential and Academic Facility.
+This TWC short-term program will take place in Washington, D.C.
+September 18 – 21, 2025, with housing provided at TWC’s Residential and Academic Facility.
 Scholarships may be available.

 The Power of TWC’s Short-Term Programs